Where the body meets the business

 Breathe.
 Read.
 Reflect.
 Integrate.

-The Somatic System: Building Teams That Breathe, Not Burn Out
+The Somatic System: Building Teams That Breathe

 Continue Reading